Fjscah/myspine/readme.md

    3. test image data for label plugin
 2. configure file: yaml files
 3. trained model : SVM, CNN , Unet2d model
+   * SVM , *.pickle
+   * CNN , *.pt
+   * UNet model :
+      * *.pth store static_dict for training
+      * *pt store whole model for predict plugin

 # Simple usage

-## Part1 : prepare annotate dataset (label plugin)
+## Part1 : prepare annotation dataset (label plugin)

+You can obtain custom dataset by `napari` or any other methods.

+If you choose `napari`, here we provide a napari plugin for preparing annotation dataset.
-you can run `napari` in terminal or run `0napari_viewer.py` to open napari

-click pluin -> spine-segment-pipeline will see widgets.
+you can run `napari` in terminal or run `0napari_viewer.py` to open napari,click pluin -> spine-segment-pipeline will see widgets.
 The plugin usage see:

  [spine-segment-pipeline pluin usage](/spine-segment-pipeline)

 ## Part2 : train your dataset